Teaching

 “Law and Society”

-A typical depiction of law brings to mind any number of images: lady justice with her blindfold and scales, legislators debating procedure within the capitol while protestors and police clash outside, attorneys and judges locked in heated dispute over rights and rules.
 In this course we will go beyond these images, to envision law as a social phenomenon that shapes our own lives every day.
 We will begin by considering how others across history have defined law: as a source of morality or justice, a reflection of economic development, an institution among others that regulates human life while relegating some lives as inferior.
 From there we will examine the many ways that law informs our reality: how it impacts our thinking, our identities, our efforts to change our conditions.
 We will study how today we inhabit multiple legal frames, how and why the law often fails, and what hope we might find in the law when pushing for justice.
 We will adopt a number of disciplinary perspectives ranging from philosophy to sociology and political science, covering topics in the U.S. and across the globe on race, gender, sexuality, surveillance, violence, immigration, policing, prisons, food trucks and more.
-This capacious, complex view of law should in turn help us wrestle with the many crises confronting us today.

 “Prisons and Punishment”